 Orders are reviewed automatically once every 3 years.
-You may, however, request a review before that time if your circumstances have changed.
+You may, however, request a review before that time if your or the other party's circumstances have changed.
 If you wish to request a review or change the order, you must file a support modification petition.